clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

          {
             "storage-driver": "devicemapper"
          }

 #.
+As noted in warning message on devicemapper, "usage of loopback devices
+   is strongly discouraged for production use".
+Therefore, we recommend following this link to `Configure direct lvm mode for production`_ for improved efficiency and ease of scalability.

+#.
 Once you've made any required changes, be sure to restart the
    Docker daemon through systemd manager by running this command: